convrz/convers/core/README.md

-This repository contains the core library for Galxy.
+This repository contains the core library for Convers.